Plugin Migration Guide from v5 to v6

 .CodeMirror-matchingbracket--editor-matching-bracket-outline, --editor-matching-bracket-background-color

-See the full list of --editor-* and --md-* variables at the top of the reference theme's styles/index.css.
+See the full list of --editor-* and --md-* variables — with their default values — in @inkdropapp/css's syntax.css.

 Before: